FOR WEBSITES, PUBLIC PAGES, AND SIMPLE LIVE CAMERA EMBEDS

 Why start with this embed path

-Built for simple website rollout
+Built for faster website rollout

 Preview first, publish second